coreos/docs/os/configuring-date-and-timezone.md

-# Configuring Date and Time Zone
+# Configuring date and time zone

 By default, CoreOS machines keep time in the Coordinated Universal Time (UTC) zone and synchronize their clocks with the Network Time Protocol (NTP).
 This page contains information about customizing those defaults, explains the change in NTP client daemons in recent CoreOS versions, and offers advice on best practices for timekeeping in CoreOS clusters.

-## Viewing and Changing Time and Date
+## Viewing and changing time and date

 The [`timedatectl(1)`][timedatectl] command displays and sets the date, time, and time zone.

 ```
 $ timedatectl status